iamjavadali/nextcloudpi/README.md

 # Install NextcloudPi Container

-- 2 containers
+- 4 containers
-	1. nextcloudpi
+	1. nextcloud
-	2. nextcloudpidb
+	2. nextcloud_db
+	3. nextcloud_cron
+	4. nextcloud_redis

 Edit the following files if you would like to make changes to php settings and database details